Six Things to Look for in Privacy Protection Software

 4) Supports a range of privacy techniques and is tunable

-Each different privacy technique has pros and cons depending on what the data will be used for e.g Masking removes analytical value completely but is good for protection.
+Each different privacy technique has pros and cons depending on what the data will be used for.
+For example, masking removes analytical value completely but is good for protection.
 You should look for software that supports a range of privacy protection techniques as well as tunable parameters for each of them to find the perfect balance for your needs.

 5) Applies consistent privacy policies

 Satisfying privacy regulations is a cumbersome and manual process.
-Being able to create privacy frameworks and share them across the organization for application purposes is key, so software that allows you and your team to apply consistent privacy policies is critical.
+Being able to create privacy frameworks and share them across the organization for application purposes is key.
+As a result, you should look for software that allows you and your team to apply consistent privacy policies.

 6) Your data stays where you can protect it